movilidadagil/LiveLog/README.md

 # Testcaserunner
 Öncelikle bloğumu ziyaret etmenizi rica ederim.
-Please visit my blog http://javaunifiedtester.com/force/ my vps is canceled by my.interserver so blog is not reachable. por favor visita mi blog
+Please visit my blog will be available if I find vps my vps is canceled by my.interserver so blog is not reachable. por favor visita mi blog

-You can reach this github project with this url : http://199.231.185.99:3000
+You can reach this github project with this url : will be available if I find vps

 Bu bir angular projesidir.
 Bu paylaşım cucumber test otomasyon projelerinde senaryoların sonuçlarını